kelvin386/CPP-CW/Solution.md

 ## Solutions Q1 -- Q5

+- Please see the folders `Question_{x}` for the implementation as copied from the coursework sheet.
+This file contains the output and explanation as required.

 ### Q1

 The output is `4294967271`.
 This is because `25u` defined an unsigned integer through the suffix `u`.
 However, an unsigned integer can not represent negative values, thus causing underflow.
 Due to the size of underflow `25`, the value returned equals `2^32 - 25`, as an unsigned integer takes 32 bits.